This article may contain compensated links. Please read disclaimer for more info.

-On the picture above you can see the arrival of water from the aqueduct to the distribution pool for the religious communities.
+In the picture above you can see the arrival of water from the aqueduct to the distribution pool for the religious communities.
 La Maison du Fontainier can be visited during special cultural events like Les Journées du Patrimoine in September.

 13. Le Regard de La Lanterne

 The aqueducts of Paris could be inspected thanks to different inspection chambers called regards.
-Today 18 ancient regards still exist in the city but only eight are visible on the surface.
+Today 18 ancient regards still exist in the city, but only eight are visible on the surface.

-This little regard that looks like a mushroom is covered by a dome surmounted by a lantern which allows the circulation of fresh air inside.
+This little regard that looks like a stone mushroom is covered by a dome surmounted by a lantern, which allows the circulation of fresh air inside.
 Some stone steps allow visitors to descend to the bottom of the well and get a glimpse of the underground tunnels that brought the water to central Paris.

-Today this regard has no longer any technical function but it continues to receive water from the Belleville water table.
+Today this regard has no longer any technical function, but it continues to receive water from the Belleville water table.